zamminhduy123/web-dev-study/React.md

 In React Native, js code will be serialize (parse) into the OS language its required to run on native apps

-React is a library, it's allow yoy to do more than follow a fixed structure while React Native is a framework which force you to follow the structure
+React is a library, it's allow you to do more than follow a fixed structure while React Native is a framework which force you to follow the structure

 # Stale Closure when using React Hooks